Kanary159357/Conote/README.md

 Markdown Editor with Preview

-With

-React

-Typescript

-CodeMirror

-Marked

-Prism(for Code Highlight)
+With React, CodeMirror, Marked, Prism(for Code Highlight)